gionn/blog/about.md

 My resume (CV) is [here](https://gionn.net/files/giovanni-toraldo-cv.pdf).

-You can offer me coffee, a beer or a pizza via:
+You can offer me a ☕, a 🍺 or a 🍕 via:

 * [Paypal](https://paypal.me/gionn)
 * BTC: ***REMOVED***